Trump tells supporters 'No more money for RINOS' as he battles GOP over fundraising with his likeness

 "I will not be endorsing, under any circumstances, the failed candidate from the great State of Alaska, Lisa Murkowski," Trump said in a statement.
 "She represents her state badly and her country even worse.
 I do not know where other people will be next year, but I know where I will be – in Alaska campaigning against a disloyal and very bad Senator."

 Murkowski is not the only Republican Trump has gone after in recent months -- he's also directed his ire at Reps.
 Liz Cheney, R-Wyo., and Adam Kinzinger, R-Ill., as well as Senate Minority Leader Mitch McConnell, R-Ky.
-Donald Trump Jr., late last month in an interview with Fox News slammed the idea of "blindly" supporting Republican incumbents and said there are "plenty" of Republican senators who he and the former president would be willing to support primary challenges against.
+Donald Trump Jr., late last month in an interview with Fox News, slammed the idea of "blindly" supporting Republican incumbents and said there are "plenty" of Republican senators against who he and the former president would be willing to support primary challenges.

 The NRCC, meanwhile, has a policy of not getting involved in primaries.

-Scott had previously said in a memo to GOP voters, activists and officials that "The Republican Civil War is now cancelled."
+Scott had previously said in a memo to GOP voters, activists and officials that "The Republican Civil War is now canceled."

 "Some of you voted for President Trump enthusiastically, some with reservations, and some with great reluctance," Scott also said in the memo.
 "It doesn’t matter.
 We got 74 million votes, and we can easily add to our numbers if we work together."